slack-ruby/slack-ruby-bot-server/README.md

 ### API

 This library implements an app, [SlackRubyBotServer::App](lib/slack-ruby-bot-server/app.rb), a service manager, [SlackRubyBotServer::Service](lib/slack-ruby-bot-server/service.rb) that creates multiple instances of a bot server class, [SlackRubyBotServer::Server](lib/slack-ruby-bot-server/server.rb), one per team.
+It also provides [default HTML templates and JS scripts](public) for Slack integration.

 #### App